benboardley/quasi-one/README.md

       }
     }
 ```
-## Example Flows
-Provide Details about the Output Graph

 ## How to Add an Input
 1. add to HTML section in either inlet, parameters or outlet: